hyperledgerkochi/KochiOrgBook/docs/gf_info/community_initiative.md

 ## KOB as ToIP stack

 The below diagram shows the co-relation between ToIP stack and the projects under KOB.
+The **Technology Stack** contains the projects under KOB and the **Governance Stack** contains the different framework formulated under the KOB Consortia.
 </br></br></br>

 ![ToIP relation](../img/toip_relation.png)